Haim Abraham

 History: “ “

-Note that Haim's year of birth was 1879, according to various transcripts from the Rustchuk community, so 1880 may be a clerical error.
-It could also have been an intentional "error" on the part of Haim's grandparents, possibly to fulfill a certain age requirement to be enrolled in the school.
+Note that Haim's year of birth was 1879, according to various transcripts from the Rustchuk community, so 1880 may be a clerical error, unless it was an intentional "error" on the part of Haim's grandparents, possibly to fulfill a certain age requirement to be enrolled in the school.

 List of photos of Haim Abraham in the Jabotinsky Archives